 assp saw an 102% increase in the number of births attended by a skilled professional.

 have visited our health centers for curative consulations

 Our Approach to Improving Access to Health Care

-ASSP strives to ensure the poorest and most vulnerable Congolese can access lifesaving primary health care.
-ASSP seeks to establish a system that decreases barriers to access to care, but also aligns with the national government’s policy for the individual to assume reasonable responsibility for health care costs.
-Specific objectives in line with the ASSP’s approach to universal access to health care are:
+IMA strives to ensure the poorest and most vulnerable Congolese can access lifesaving primary health care.
+IMA seeks to establish a system that decreases barriers to access to care, but also aligns with the national government’s policy for the individual to assume reasonable responsibility for health care costs.
+Specific objectives in line with the our approach to universal access to health care are:

 - Improve mother, newborn and child health in all targeted health zones across all economic, geographic, age and gender cohorts

 - Provide treatment to survivors of sexual or gender-based violence, a large population currently without access to services and usually of more vulnerable classifications

 - Provide health care to survivors of emergencies, such as war, tribal conflicts and natural catastrophes